top of page

 What will they need from us to perform well?

-These aren’t signs of poor hiring practices.
-They are actually signs of responsible leadership.
-Hiring is one of those decisions where leaders must make forward-looking judgments, oftentimes with incomplete or subjective information.
-That’s where many organizations benefit from additional visibility because strong candidates can succeed or struggle, depending on how well role expectations, team dynamics, and work styles align.
+These questions aren’t signs of poor hiring practices.
+They reflect responsible leadership.
+Hiring is a decision where leaders must make forward-looking judgments, often with incomplete or subjective information.
+Many organizations benefit from additional visibility because strong candidates can succeed or struggle based on how well role expectations, team dynamics, and work styles align.

 Where Does Uncertainty Exist in Hiring?

-By the time most organizations begin to leverage data to support hiring practices, they have already done the hard work of identifying strong candidates.
-They tend to have narrowed down their candidate pool through a thorough review of qualifications and thoughtful interviewing.
-Often, they are deciding between two or three people who could all likely do the job.
+By the time most organizations leverage data to support hiring, they’ve already done the hard work of identifying strong candidates.
+They typically narrow down their candidate pool through a thorough review of qualifications and thoughtful interviews.
+Often, they are deciding between two or three people who could likely do the job.

 At that point, the question usually isn’t “Is this a good candidate?”
-We know that they all have the qualifications necessary to do the job.
+We know they all have the qualifications necessary for the job.

 Which candidate is most likely to succeed in this specific role, on this specific team, at this specific moment in the organization’s growth?

-That is a much more nuanced decision and it is rarely answered well through interviews alone.
-This is because interviews tend to show us how someone presents, rather than how they are most likely to operate once the work begins.
+This is a nuanced decision rarely answered well through interviews alone.
+Interviews often show how someone presents rather than how they will operate once the work begins.
 This is where objective insight can complement hiring and leadership judgment.
-The goal is not to replace it, but rather to strengthen it.
+The goal is not to replace it but to strengthen it.

 How Can We Expand Visibility?

-Many hiring decisions come down to subtle differences that are difficult to see through conversation alone.
-Leaders may want to understand how someone approaches ambiguity, how they make decisions under pressure, how they prefer to receive direction, or how they naturally collaborate with others.
+Many hiring decisions hinge on subtle differences that are hard to see through conversation alone.
+Leaders may want to understand how someone approaches ambiguity, makes decisions under pressure, prefers to receive direction, or naturally collaborates with others.

 These are not right-or-wrong characteristics.
-They are alignment factors and attributes that are vital to the success of an organization.
-This is exactly the point where data-forward assessment can be especially helpful because it serves as a way to add clarity once organizations already have promising candidates.
+They are alignment factors and attributes vital to an organization’s success.
+This is where data-driven assessments can be especially helpful, adding clarity once organizations have promising candidates.

 Take, for example, a candidate for the role of Chief Operating Officer.
-One candidate may be highly independent and comfortable creating structure from scratch, while another may be equally capable, but performs best in environments with clearer processes and expectations.
+One candidate may be highly independent and comfortable creating structure from scratch, while another may be equally capable but performs best in environments with clearer processes and expectations.
 Neither profile is better.
-But depending on the role and team context, one may integrate more quickly.
+Depending on the role and team context, one may integrate more quickly.

 Similarly, one leader might bring strong analytical depth, while another brings strong relational influence.
 The question isn’t which is better.
 The question is what kind of thinking strengthens the existing leadership team.

-When leaders can see how individuals are likely to approach work through a data-driven lens, they can make more confident decisions about fit to the role, team, and organization.
+When leaders can see how individuals are likely to approach work through a data-driven lens, they can make more confident decisions about fit for the role, team, and organization.

 The conversation shifts from “Who do we like most?” to “How does each person potentially strengthen this team?”